RedwanulKarim612/scKAR/README.md

 ├── metadata/
 |   ├── clustering.csv
 |   └── bipartitions.csv
-└── genome_assembly
+└── genome_assembly/
     └── genome.2bit

 ```

 - `reads/` directory contains the raw sequencing reads in FASTQ format.
 - `expression_matrix/` contains the gene expression matrix in CSV format.
+- `metadata/` contains necessary files to generate conditions when `MODE="CUSTOM_METADATA"`.
 - `genome_assembly/` contains the complete genome assembly for the organism being studied.
-- `metadata/` contains necessary files to generate conditions when `MODE="CUSTOM_METADATA"`.

 The absolute path to this dataset should be provided in the `config.env` file.